rahularepaka/ObjectDetectionYolov4Web/README.md

 ```

-# How to Run this Program 🏃‍♂️
+# How to Run this Program using streamlit🏃‍♂️
 ```
 streamlit run main.py
 ```